-You could also have the opposite problem and still be hurting your hormones.
-To much exercise can cause problems like adrenal fatigue and thyroid problems like Hashimoto’s.
+Not moving your body enough is a key contributor to hormonal imbalance.
+Hello mood swings!
+However, you could also have the opposite problem and still be hurting your hormones.
+To much exercise can contribute to problems like adrenal fatigue and thyroid problems like Hashimoto’s.

-I have learned that to support hormonal health not only does the diet need balance but so does the fitness routine.
-My main focus is on weight training, yoga and interval training.
-The weights and the interval training both help to build strong muscles, because muscle burns more calories than fat it also increases metabolism and balances hormones.
-I focus on yoga because it is more than just exercise.
+To support hormonal health not only does the diet need balance but so does the fitness routine.
+Focus on weight training, yoga and interval training.
+The weights and the interval training both help to build strong muscles, because muscle burns more calories than fat it also increases metabolism and supports healthy hormones.
+Focus on yoga because it is more than just exercise.
 It is about mind-body connection and relaxation.
-It helps me to lower my stress levels, and feel ready to tackle the day.
+Yoganhelps to lower stress levels.

 Balance is needed with fitness.
 Listen to your body.
 Lift heavy things.
 Get in some cardio.
 Don’t overdo it.